SciFiDryer/ModbusMechanic/README.md

   ```
 ## Bridging to other protocols

-This functionality is still available in ModbusMechanic, but is being moved to a seperate project [ProtocolWhisperer](https://github.com/SciFiDryer/ProtocolWhisperer)
+This functionality is still available in ModbusMechanic, but is being moved to a stand alone project [ProtocolWhisperer](https://github.com/SciFiDryer/ProtocolWhisperer)

 ## Dependencies